 Figure 3 shows a parallel workload within just a single system.
 The rank enumeration is illustrated within this single system.
 We used the Horovod framework to parallelize the training.

 In the following examples, we show you how to trigger an MPI-based, DL workload using the Horovod framework.
-For this test, we used an MPI-enabled Docker container with the required frameworks, such as NVIDIA GPU CLOUD (NGC) containers.
+For this test, we used an MPI-enabled Docker container with the required frameworks, such as NGC containers.
 NGC is a GPU-optimized software hub, simplifying AI and HPC workflows.

 Start the workload, then wrap the command in an OpenShift YAML for orchestration.